University of Houston coach Dana Holgorsen knows he's in the spotlight. (Photo by F. Carter Smith)

 University of Houston Matthew Golden goes low to make a play.
 (Photo by F. Carter Smith)

 University of Houston playmaker Nathaniel Dell (No. 1) and Ta'Zhawn Henry (No. 4)

 University of Houston football came into this season trying to ride a wave of good momentum.
 (Photo by F. Carter Smith)

 University of Houston tailback Ta'Zhawn Henry brings a lot of speed.
 (Photo by F. Carter Smith)

-University of Houston defensive coordinator Doug Belk knows he has a lot of work to do with this year's defense.
+University of Houston defensive coordinator Doug Belk knows that UH's defense can be difference making.
 (Photo by F. Carter Smith)

 University of Houston quarterback Clayton Tune is one of the most experienced players in college football.
 (Photo by F. Carter Smith)

 Ta'Zhawn Henry is definitely going to be spotlighted in this University of Houston offense.